boryspaulewicz/bhsdtr/Readme.md

-# !THIS PACKAGE IS STILL IN THE EARLY ACTIVE DEVELOPMENT STAGE!
+# This package is still in the active development stage

-# NEWS 2020 02 10
+# NEWS 2020 02 17

-[Here](ordinal/) is a tutorial on hierarchical ordinal polytomous models in bhsdtr, with an emphasis on SDT models (and a rant about Item Response Theory).
+[Here](ordinal/Readme.md) is a tutorial on hierarchical ordinal polytomous models in bhsdtr, with an emphasis on SDT models (and a rant about Item Response Theory).

 # NEWS 2020 02 10